 Whittier Law School offers Ground-Breaking New Curriculum

 Whittier Law School has just approved an innovative new curriculum called “Experience the Law” in which students develop practical skills integrated with legal knowledge starting from the first day of law school.
 In fact, 29 units — more than half of the curriculum’s 56 required units — will integrate experiential learning.
 Students also may take additional experiential courses to satisfy the 89 units required for graduation.
-A pilot version of the program will begin in 2013-2014, with full implementation in fall 2014.

 First-Year Students Gain Practical Skills